tonyanziano/ResizeEncounterBar/README.md

-# ResizeVigor
+# ResizeEncounterBar
-A World of Warcraft addon that allows the user to resize the default Blizzard Vigor frame.
+A World of Warcraft addon that allows the user to resize the default Blizzard "Encounter Bar" frame which also controls the size of the dragonriding vigor bar.